 ELPS supports creating a safe, supportive learning environment for all students.
 This includes students who identify as lesbian, bisexual, transgender, and questioning (LGBTQ).
 Lesson content has been added to ensure that the curriculum reaches all students.
 The description of the added content follows this outline.

-The High School also offers an Eleventh Grade Sexual Health Review Class, as a refresher of the information and skills that most students learned as ninth graders.
+The High School also offers an eleventh-grade Sexual Health Review Class, which refreshes the information and skills that most students learned as ninth graders.
 The description of this class follows this outline.